-These steps may differ within the same organisation when using different workflows.
-By default the following 3 workflows are already configured (they can be amended or removed at any time): Campus event, Job application and Open application workflow.
+These steps may differ within the same organization when using different workflows.
+By default, the following three workflows are already configured (they can be amended or removed at any time): Campus event, Job application, and Open application workflow.

 Create a new Workflow

-- Name Workflow: Enter a name for the new workflow, choose a recognizable name.
+- Name Workflow: Enter a name for the new workflow, and choose a recognizable name.

 - Job application recordtype: Select in which case this workflow should be used.
 This new workflow can only be used for a candidate that applies for the recordtype that is selected here.

-5. Click "Save" and you will be redirected to the following page (see image below).
+- Click Save and you will be redirected to the following page (see image below).

 - Workflow status Name: Provide a name for the new status.
 For example, "1.0 New", "7.0 Job offer made" or "9.1 Rejected after CV review".
 By the status and number in front of the text, it should be easy to see in which phase of the recruitment process a candidate is.

-- Display order: Provide a number to determine in which order a status should be displayed in the workflow.
-Tip: Use numbers like 10, 20, 30 instead of 1, 2, 3.
-This leaves the opportunity available to add a new status at a later point in time.
+- Display order: Provide a number to determine in which order statuses should be displayed in the workflow.
+Use numbers like 10, 20, and 30 instead of 1, 2, and 3.
+This leaves the opportunity available to easily insert a new status at a later point in time.

 - Workflow: Decide for which workflow the new status must be made.
 This field is automatically filled with the workflow you were active in before clicking "New Workflow status".

-- Active?: Check the box if this status is an active status.
+- Active?: Check the box if this status is active.
 This implies that a candidate is still in the process when he or she is in this status.
 An inactive status is, for example, "Rejected after CV review".
-There is no need to do anything with a candidate, because this is an endpoint and there is no possibility to set "Workflow steps".
-A candidate with this status can not be found in the Applicant tracking/Workflow tab.
+There is no need to do anything with a candidate because this is an endpoint and there is no possibility to set "Workflow steps".
+A candidate with this status can not be found in the Applicant Tracking/Workflow tab.

-- Is hired?: This box should be checked if this is a status which a candidate reaches after he or she is hired.
+- Is hired?: This box should be checked if this is a status that a candidate reaches after he or she is hired.

-- # days green --> yellow: In this field it is possible to indicate after how many days the green checkmark will transform in the yellow flag, if this status remains the same.
+- # days green --> yellow: In this field, it is possible to indicate after how many days the green checkmark will transform into a yellow flag if this status remains the same.
 Green indicates that a step is taken recently and no action is required at this time, and Yellow if the status hasn't changed for a certain amount of days.

-3. Besides the section "Information", it is also possible to fill the "Translation" fields, like "Workflow status Name".
-These fields can be used in case an organisation uses multiple languages in the Connexys-application.
+- Besides the section "Information", it is also possible to fill the "Translation" fields, like "Workflow status Name".
+These fields can be used in case an organization uses multiple languages in the Connexys application.

 When all statuses are created, the foundation of the workflow is ready.
 At this point, the workflow consists only of statuses, but there are no possibilities to go from one status to another.

-2. The fields that need to be filled for the creation of a new workflow status transition are:
+- Fields that need to be filled for the creation of a new workflow status transition:

 - Old workflow status: This field contains the status in which a candidate is before the step is taken.
 It is automatically filled with the status from which the button "New Workflow status transition" was clicked.